Lord-Brainy/ALX-T-Data-Analyst-NanoDegree-Program/README.md

 - **Gender**: The sec of the patient.

-- **Receiving SMS**: If the patiet received an sms to be arround for appointment.
+- **Receiving SMS**: If the patiet received an sms to be around for appointment.

 - **Age**: Age of the patient.